-Many people diagnosed with ADHD take stimulants and/or nonstimulants to manage their symptoms.
+Many people diagnosed with ADHD take stimulants or nonstimulants to manage their symptoms.
 But - are they safe to use while pregnant?
 If so, which ones?

 Unfortunately, with the exclusion of pregnant people in research studies, it’s hard to give a definitive answer.

-Some stimulant medications are associated with both short- and long-term risks that can adversely affect fetal development, delivery, and survival.
-Because of this, many mothers discontinue their prescription stimulants until after delivery.
+Some stimulant medications are associated with risks that can adversely affect fetal development, delivery, and survival.6 Because of this, many mothers discontinue their prescription stimulants until after delivery.

-However, it’s also possible that a sudden discontinuation of a stimulant regimen during pregnancy—or any time, for that matter—may cause severe depression and other withdrawal symptoms.
+However, it’s also possible that a sudden discontinuation of a stimulant regimen during pregnancy—or any time—may cause severe depression and withdrawal symptoms.7

 For expectant mothers who can’t decide if they should continue taking ADHD medication during pregnancy, they should first speak with their general practitioner and obstetrician/midwife to determine if the benefits outweigh the risks.

-In addition, they should ask themselves the following questions to gauge the risks of discontinuation:
+In addition, they should ask themselves the following questions6 to gauge the risks of discontinuation:

 - How have I functioned in the past at work or school without medication?